ChoreoBuilder

 Why?

-When I was living in Japan, I was given precious opportunities to perform in festivals and community events in the town I was living in.1..
-Whenever I create a choreography for a tune, I split the audio in parts and write notes on my iPad on what moves or transitions I can do.
-My motivation with ChoreoBuilder was to streamline this process.
+When I was living in Japan, I was given precious opportunities to perform in festivals and community events in the town I was living in.1.
+Whenever I create a choreography for a tune, I split the audio into parts and write notes on my iPad on what moves or transitions I can do.
+My motivation with ChoreoBuilder was to help performers streamline this process.

 Uploading a Choreography